 For older children, adolescents and adults, whilst there is no specific government funding, the same therapies can be extremely beneficial and we encourage you to investigate them.

 For adults, a diagnosis can often be very positive and helpful, providing reassurance about why they are “different” and allowing them to access support and assistance to improve their quality of life.
 See Adults on the Spectrum.

 Sharing a Diagnosis

-When it comes time to share a diagnosis of ASD with your child, and with family and friends, it can be difficult to know where to start.
-“How much should we tell our child’s school about their ASD?” and “Do we have to tell anyone about the diagnosis?” are common questions.
+When it comes time to share a diagnosis with your child, and with family and friends, it can be difficult to know where to start.
+“How much should we tell our child’s school about their condition?” and “Do we have to tell anyone about the diagnosis?” are common questions.
 This is for the older individual or parents of younger children to decide: a detailed Information Sheet is available to help you determine the best course of action for you.

 Where to get more help

 To find out more about diagnosis and assessment or any aspect of autism, contact Amaze’s InfoLine on 1300 308 699.